mlanza/ai-literacy/201/11-exposing-waypoints.md

 That’s what people miss.
 When they scoff at AI’s abilities, it’s often because they imagine a shortcut scenario—one that skips all the effort real-world deliverables require.

+---

 ### What People Miss

-What people often miss when they scoff at AI-generated work is that they imagine only the leap—not the journey.
-They picture someone barking, “Make a deliverable!” and AI obliging, poorly.
+What people often miss when they dismiss AI-generated work is that they picture the *leap*—not the *path*.
+They imagine someone shouting “make a deliverable!” and the AI spitting something out.
 But real work doesn’t work like that.
-Every polished outcome is the product of countless steps, insights, and revisions—waypoints on the path to a final result.
+Every polished outcome is the product of countless steps, insights, and revisions—connections that only appear when the process is stretched and made visible.

-AI *can* take shortcuts, but shortcuts show.
-The output often lands somewhere around a C-grade.
-Not terrible—but not special.
-And in today’s world of content saturation, why add another mediocre piece to the pile?
+---

 ### Waypoints: The Real Path

 Let’s introduce the missing ingredient: **waypoints**.

-Waypoints are the intermediate steps you’d naturally pass through when doing thoughtful, structured work.
-They’re the outlines, drafts, brainstorms, critiques, summaries, and planning documents you’d build along the way.
-They are the **materialized thinking** that turns a vague idea into a crafted product.

-If you skip these steps—if you ask AI to go from zero to final product in one move—you’re skipping the very work that gives creative output its quality.
+Waypoints are the intermediate outputs that emerge when you stop hiding the process.
+They’re not the final product, but they’re not filler either.
+They’re the working drafts, outlines, critiques, and tone guides that give shape to the journey from idea to result.
+They are **artifacts**—real, inspectable pieces of work that make your thinking visible.

+And here’s the important distinction: these artifacts come in two broad forms.

+#### **Work Artifacts**

+These are tied directly to the **project at hand**—the specific content you're trying to produce.
+A rejected analogy.
+A first-pass outline.
+A cleaned-up stakeholder summary.
+They’re useful within the current context, but not necessarily beyond it.

+#### **Workflow Artifacts**

+These emerge from the **process you used** to produce the work.
+They’re the reusable parts: the checklist you made after coaching the AI, the tone guide you wrote for future drafts, the SOP you updated after seeing what was missing.
+These are meta-level artifacts—reflections of how you work, not just what you’re working on.

+You might call them **product artifacts** and **process artifacts**, but we’ll use the terms **work artifacts** and **workflow artifacts** to keep the emphasis on action and repeatability.

+This is why *waypoints matter*.
+Waypoints are the artifacts of both kinds—born not from shortcuts, but from exposure.
+They exist because the process was made real, and each stage of that process left something behind.

+---

+### Why Waypoints Appear

+Imagine the process of creating a deliverable as a kind of petri net: a bead moves from one cup to the next, following defined steps.
+The more distinct stages you introduce—cups, in this metaphor—the more paths emerge between them.
+More checkpoints.
+More opportunities for insight.

+When you stretch the process—when you stop trying to leap from input to output in a single bound—you force the **connections** into being.
+And those connections leave **byproducts**.
+Waypoints appear because the process is no longer compressed; it’s reified.
+Each step creates an opening for something new to form—a list, a rule, a reusable insight.

+This is how skepticism turns to clarity.
+People doubt AI because they only see the leap.
+But once they see the steps—the waypoints, the artifacts, the evolving judgment—they understand where AI fits in.
+They start to see it not as a shortcut, but as a capable partner, walking alongside them.

+---

 ### Don’t Skip the Byproducts